-Diaries can be written for all number of reasons, but one thing most diary writers have in common is the expectation that their private thoughts and observations will be kept private.
+Diaries and journals can be written for all number of reasons, but one thing most of these writers have in common is the expectation that their private thoughts and observations will be kept private.
 Unfortunately, the US legal system doesn’t hold diaries as a protected source of speech that can’t be used against their writer later on.
-So if you are accused of a crime, could your private diary be used against you?
-It all depends on your specific situation and on your Vista criminal defense attorney.
+So if you are accused of a crime your might diary be used as evidence against you in court, depending on your specific situation and on your criminal defense attorney.

-First, it’s important to recognize that while your diary could be used in a criminal investigation, just because you keep a journal doesn’t mean that it will automatically be something that can be used as evidence.
-If it was obtained through illegal search and seizure methods, it will be inadmissible in court.
+First, it’s important to recognize that while your diary could be used in a criminal investigation, just because you keep a journal doesn’t always mean it can be used as evidence in court.
+If your rights were violated when it was obtained, for example, if it was discovered through illegal search and seizure methods, it will be inadmissible in court.

-Next, it’s worth noting that it isn’t only the diary of someone accused of a crime that can be used as evidence.
-In fact, a diary entry could also be used as evidence on behalf of the defense.
-For example, while a journal entry describing how a wife wanted her husband dead may be used by the prosecution to help show a homicide was first degree murder, a diary description about a steamy, romantic sexual encounter by someone who later claims they were raped could help the defendant’s Vista criminal attorney fight the charges.
+Next, it’s worth noting that it isn’t only the diary of someone accused of a crime that can be used in a trial.
+In fact, diary entries could also be used as evidence on behalf of the defense.
+For example, while a journal entry describing how a wife wanted her husband dead may be used by the prosecution to help show a homicide was first degree murder, an entry about a steamy, romantic sexual encounter by someone who later claims they were raped could help the defendant’s attorney fight the charges.

-If you have any questions about how relevant a diary may be to a court case and whether or not it may be admissible, please call (760) 643-4050 to schedule a free initial consultation with Vista criminal defense lawyer Peter M. Liss.
+If you have any questions about how your diary or someone else’s journal may be used in criminal proceedings under the law, please call (760) 643-4050 to schedule a free initial consultation with criminal defense lawyer Peter M. Liss.

 Creative Commons Image by Fredrik Rubensson